 - The park upkeeps one basketball court located at the South Jackson Road entrance.

 - Includes Carter's Corner located across from the Ella Sharp Museum

-- The Jackson Recreation Department will reserve either the Ella Sharp Park Rose Garden (near the entrance of Ella Sharp Park) or the Rotunda (across from the Museum) for your wedding.
+- The City of Jackson Recreation Department (517) 788-4040 will reserve either the Ella Sharp Park Rose Garden (near the entrance of Ella Sharp Park) or the Rotunda (across from the Museum) for your wedding.
 The Ella Sharp Park Carters Corner Picnic Pavilion or the West Picnic Pavilion are also available for rental.
 See Ella Sharp Museum for their Facility Rentals.

 » Less Information

 The Falling Waters Trail is a major east-west component of the Jackson County Regional Trail plan, connecting the town of Concord with the city of Jackson.
-This 10.5-mile... » More Information
+This 10.6-mile asphalt rail-trail... » More Information

 To start at the west terminus look for the intersection of River and Main St. in Concord and the northeast terminus will be on Weatherwax Rd. between Kibby and Horton Rd.
 Parking is available at the Weatherwax and Concord Trailhead as well as at the Lime Lake County Park at about the middle of the trail.
 Click here for a trail map.